delete/estofadora/README.md

 This project was made for my grandfather's business (who does not have so much contact with tech), who is an upholsterer.
-So i tried to keep as simple as possible.
+So I tried to keep as simple as possible.

 Feel free to contribute and if you have any quention, open an issue and we'll talk about it.